-In addition to the Tertiary Education Assistance Scheme financed by the Australian Government the following forms of assistance are available:
+In addition to AUSTUDY financed by the Australian Government the following forms of assistance are available:

-1. Determent of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments.
+1. Deferment of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments.